Issued by the Australian government Bureau of Meteorology for 24 hours commencing 2300 UTC 23 August 2019

 Part 3 forecast refer to latest warnings.

-Remainder: winds not exceeding 25 knots with slight to moderate seas.
-Winds west of trough north of 20s becoming southeast quarter 20/30 knots with rough seas after 251800utc.
+Remainder: winds not exceeding 25 knots.
+Slight to moderate seas.
 Moderate to heavy swell.

-Rain areas, scattered showers and isolated thunderstorms within 240nm of fronts and trough, also within 300nm of low.
-Scattered showers and isolated thunderstorms southwest of front .
+Rain areas, scattered showers and isolated thunderstorms within 240nm of cold fronts.
+Scattered showers remainder south of 40s and also in area north of 20s west of 110e.
 Visibility reducing below 2nm in precipitation.